PCSX2/pcsx2-net-www/content/blog/2010/the-history-of-pcsx2/index.md

 Through time several developers have come and gone.
-I (Refraction) joined the team around version 0.8.0 (January 2005) after submitting some MFIFO fixes which helped improve the emulation of Final Fantasy X.� Later we had Zerofrog join the team, who is responsible for ZeroGS, ZeroSPU2 and the rewrite of the last incarnation of the VU and EE Recompilers which gave us the huge speed boost many will remember in
+I (Refraction) joined the team around version 0.8.0 (January 2005) after submitting some MFIFO fixes which helped improve the emulation of Final Fantasy X.
+Later we had Zerofrog join the team, who is responsible for ZeroGS, ZeroSPU2 and the rewrite of the last incarnation of the VU and EE Recompilers which gave us the huge speed boost many will remember in